Abulegenov/ML-DL_project_tracking_with_Streamlit/README.md

 ## Important Note
 Be aware that this is a vision and experience of a single ML/DL practicioner.
 If you have suggestions or find this tool insightful feel free to contact me anytime.
 Use the script as a template and integrate it with your own system.

+## Further Improvements
+It is suggested to integrate the Relational DB connection to manage dynamic data such as updates, dataset size and etc., but it is up to you and your team on how simple you want to keep things.

 ## Conclusion